olljanat/docker-bgp-lb/README.md

 ```
 2. Local route to `200.200.200.200/32` will be removed.
 3. After 5 seconds delay, normal container stop signal `SIGTERM` will be send to container and it will stop.

-# Architecture
-Combine bridge plugin from [Kathará](https://github.com/KatharaFramework/NetworkPlugin) together with [Sample IPAM plugin](https://github.com/ishantt/docker-ipam-plugin) and [GoBGP](https://github.com/osrg/gobgp/).
-Pure minimum implementation without any IP selection logic (=> user must tell IPs).

-Does NOT configure default gateway for containers which trigger Docker adding second [docker_gwbridge](https://docs.docker.com/engine/swarm/networking/#customize-the-docker_gwbridge) interface as default gateway for them which why we have use this plugin to define load balancer IPs only.
-Alternatively you can add second, bridge network for containers.